gwenwindflower/octocatalog/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#github.com/gwenwindflower/octocatalog)<br />
 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/gwenwindflower/octocatalog)

 Most of the below setup will be done for you automatically if you choose one of the devcontainer options above, so feel free to skip to the [Extract and Load](#-extract-and-load-) section if you're using one of those.
+Please note that while devcontainers are very neat and probably the future, they also add some mental overhead and complexity at their present stage of development that somewhat offsets the ease of use and reproducibility they bring to the table.
+I personally prefer local development still for most things.

 > [!NOTE] > **What's with the name?** GitHub's mascot is the [octocat](https://octodex.github.com/), and this project is a catalog of GitHub data.
 The octocat absolutely rules, I love them, I love puns, I love data, and here we are.